Aleutian tern: Plumage

 Breeding adult and juvenile are the only plumages likely to be encountered in North America.
 Breeding adult (definitive alternate plumage) has a white forehead, a black cap, a mid-grey mantle with darkish grey underparts, and white rump and tail.
 Its underwing is whitish, with dark-tipped primaries and a diagnostic dark bar on the secondaries.
 The Aleutian tern has a black bill as well as black legs.
 There are no significant differences between the male and the female.

 The plumage of the non-breeding adult (definitive basic plumage) is poorly known.
-It is thought to be similar to plumage of breeding adult.
+It is thought to be similar to plumage of the breeding adult.
 It has white underparts, a white speckled crown, and a gray tail with white sides.
 Whereas the forehead bar disappears in winter, the dark secondary bar remains.

 Lee described juveniles with a white collar, extensive white forehead, white underparts, and gray tail with white outer web of outer tail-feather.
 They usually do not have clear dark bar on their secondaries.

-Molt strategies are very poorly known in Aleutian tern but are presumably similar to other medium-sized, northern-breeding, migratory terns such as much better-studied Common tern.
+Molt strategies are very poorly known in the Aleutian tern but are presumably similar to those of other medium-sized, northern-breeding, migratory terns, such as the much better-studied common tern.
 The Aleutian tern exhibits a Complex Alternate Strategy: